JoshCardoz/MockTradingApp/README.md

 ### 🔜 Future Enhancements
 - **Leaderboard Functionality**: A competitive feature to rank users based on their trading performance.
 - **Enhanced Stock Details**: Inclusion of comprehensive stock information like market cap, moving averages, and more.
-- **Deployment**: Once the aforementioned features are incorporated, the aim is to make the app publicly available for everyone to enjoy.
+- **Deployment**: Once the mentioned features are incorporated, the aim is to make the app publicly available for everyone to enjoy.

 ## 🛠️ Built With
 - **Javascript**